EwanColquhoun/AnimalPairs/README.md

 ![Mobile Wireframes](assets/readme-images/mobilewf.png)
 [Back to top](<#contents>)
 ## Site Structure
-Animal Pairs is designed to be simply to use.
+Animal Pairs is designed to be simple to use.
 It has one main page and within that page it has 3 pop-up windows (modals). <br>
-On opening the site you are greeted with Welcome pop-up that describes the rules of the game as well as offering the user a choice of game difficulty in the form of three buttons.
-Additionally there is a button to link to the sound menu popup.
+On opening the site you are greeted with the Welcome pop-up that describes the rules of the game as well as offering the user a choice of game difficulty in the form of three buttons.
+Additionally, there is a button to link to the sound menu popup.
 The Welcome pop-up can be accessed at any time via the 'Rules' button.<br>

-The sound pop-up can be accessed at any time via the volume icon, it has a volume slider and a mute toggle switch.<br>
+The sound menu pop-up can be accessed at any time via the volume icon, it has a volume slider and a mute toggle switch.<br>

-The Congratulations pop-up is displayed when the user has completed the game.
-It shows the score, time taken and gives the user the option ot start again at a difficulty of their choosing.
+The congratulations pop-up is displayed when the user has completed the game.
+It shows the score, time taken and gives the user the option to start again at a difficulty of their choosing.

 There is a reset button at the bottom of the deck of cards.

 [Back to top](<#contents>)
 ## Design Choices
 * ### Typography
     * The main heading is 'Fredericka the Great' in the cursive style.
 This helps the user get an idea as to what the game is about.
+It is relaxed yet descriptive.
     * The font for the rest of the site is 'Exo' in the san-serif style.
 It appears informal yet easy to read at all sizes and weights.

 [Back to top](<#contents>)
 * ### Colour Scheme
-    * The colour schemes chosen for Animal Pairs were primarily chosen to capture the users eye and imagination.
+    * The colour schemes chosen for Animal Pairs were primarily chosen to capture the user's eye and imagination.
 They are bright and vibrant colours to enhance the experience without detracting from the game itself.

 Here are some examples of the colours:
 * Main background